 Hood's IT department has implemented a Barracuda Networks Spam Firewall to control the massive amounts of spam targeting Hood College.
 The Barracuda Spam Firewall is an integrated hardware and software solution that is used to protect Hood email, both Faculty/Staff and Students/Alums, from spam, viruses, spoofing, phishing, spyware attachments, and denial of service attacks.
-All email before it is sent to a users inbox is sent through the Barracuda Spam Firewall to be processed.
+All email, before it is sent to a users inbox, is sent through the Barracuda Spam Firewall to be processed.
 Addresses that appear on your Whitelist are automatically sent to your inbox while addresses on your Blacklist are deleted immediately.
 The remaining email is scored (evaluated as to the likelihood that it is spam), and handled according to your configuration settings.
+It should be noted that all outbound messages leaving Hood's network are also scanned.

 The access and management of your spam firewall mailbox is conveniently handled via a web interface and your Internet browser.
-This allows you to manage your e-mail filtering regardless of what client operating system, computer platform or e-mail software you use.
-You can access the interface via the URL http://regulus.hood.edu:8000 on or off campus.
+This allows you to manage your email filtering regardless of what client operating system, computer platform or email software you use.
+You can access the interface via the URL https://regulus.hood.edu on or off campus.

 How Do I Log Into My Barracuda Spam Account?